brycewray/hugo-site/content/posts/2020/07/chasing-100-tips-optimizing-website.md

 **Have the right HTML `doctype`**.
 If the HTML on your pages begins with an inaccurate `doctype` declaration (or, worse, none), browsers have to "guess" how to show your pages, and that "guessing" process takes extra time.
 The `doctype` declaration for HTML 5 is simple: `<!DOCTYPE html>`.
 For the older XHTML and HTML 4.x, the `doctype` declarations are somewhat more tedious.

 **Don't use WordPress if you can avoid it**.
 While there are countless reasons why that's always good advice, the Lighthouse "Best Practices" test adds another: WordPress includes an ancient version of jQuery that has known security vulnerabilities.
-Automattic, the entity behind WordPress, sticks with this hoary jQuery version to [avoid breaking changes](https://nimblewebdeveloper.com/blog/use-modern-jquery-in-wordpress) with the depressingly high number of extant WordPress sites---many of which are run by people who, to be kind about it, don't manage their sites’ technical components wisely.
+Automattic, the entity behind WordPress, sticks with this hoary jQuery version to [avoid breaking changes](https://nimblewebdeveloper.com/blog/use-modern-jquery-in-wordpress) with the depressingly high number of extant WordPress sites --- many of which are run by people who, to be kind about it, don't manage their sites’ technical components wisely.
 (As they say on social media, "SMH.”)

 ## SEO